-Option 1: Using Brick Clips or Brick Hangers
+Option 1: Brick Clips or Brick Hangers

 How They Work: